kovaroman/treocore/docs/en/user-guide/user-interface.md

  - **Modified** – the date and time of the record modification, not changeable.
  - **Followers** – who is following the changes in the record.

-TreoCore modules can add additional panels to the side view panel.
+TreoCore modules can add more panels to the side view panel.

 ### Edit View